 Jason: Lay it on me

-Rooz: You know they were coming when you started looking at and using Gradle Enterprise to see how well it is being used, were you seeing folks not using the build cache or folks that didn’t know the build cache was on, were you getting much of that?
+Rooz: You know they were coming when you started looking at and using Develocity to see how well it is being used, were you seeing folks not using the build cache or folks that didn’t know the build cache was on, were you getting much of that?

 Jason: So when we started, even the local build cache was turned off.
 The project was using old versions of Gradle and old versions of plugins.
 I think we were using a version of Gradle that was so old that parallelization was a beta feature, and you had to opt-in so that was turned off.
 So, turning on a lot of these flags gave us kind of out of the box improvement.
 Build-cache helped a lot so we didn’t really tell developers they had to do it.
 We checked it into CI and they kind of got it with everybody else and with the build scans we could start to measure and see -look it getting better for people, not just the Jenkins machines but also for the developers